+Leaves were crunching underfoot, college football was being broadcast every Saturday afternoon, on 72 inch screens, in living rooms across the city, and Pumpkin Spice everything was hitting the store shelves.
 It was finally fall!
-Leaves were crunching underfoot, college football was being broadcast every Saturday afternoon, on 72 inch screens, in living rooms across the city, and . . . well, I won’t say the words, but most of us know what “PS” stands for this time of year (see link below).

-My alarm had started harassing me an hour earlier; I was thankful for the “snooze” button.
-It was dark outside my window, there was a chill in the air, and my travel coffee mug was still full of black coffee.
+My alarm clock had started harassing me an hour earlier, and I was thankful for the snooze button.
+It was dark outside my window, there was a chill in the air, and my travel coffee mug was still full.
 We were heading 2 hours north, to Northside Train Station, in Akron.
 Fog was collecting in the dips and valleys of the Ohio landscape.
 Gradually, a welcomed sunrise was putting on a colorful show, over the fields of corn and Ohio Bicentennial Barns.

 It was beautiful.
 It was early.
 It was worth it.

-“Find your Adventure. . .” declares the Ohio & Erie Canalway tourism magazine, “on foot, by car, by rail, by bike.”
+“Find your Adventure. . .” the Ohio & Erie Canalway tourism magazine instructs, “on foot, by car, by rail, by bike.”
 On an early fall weekend, when the weather had just begun demanding long sleeves in the early morning, 30 friends, and friends-of-friends, set out to accept that challenge.

 Adventure Cycling, based in Missoula, MT, promotes #BikeYourPark Day, as a way to encourage cyclists to plan local events, invite their friends, and get out. . . just riding around.
 We weren’t in a hurry, there wouldn’t be any medals handed out at the end of the day (I heard more than once that the medals were on back-order), and even the event organizer planned to sit down to a full lunch at the 14 mile mark.